sergioB79/theForge/site/forge/content/forge/movies/passed/seconds.md

 SUBTITLE: The Second Life as a First Damnation

+INFO:
+Dissects the fantasy of beginning again, revealing reinvention as a contract with hidden clauses.
+Interrogates how dissatisfaction becomes a purchasable product and identity is streamlined for consumption.
+Unsettles by showing institutions selling curated cages as premium versions of personal freedom.
+Leaves the viewer questioning where consent ends and self-erasure quietly signs the paperwork.

 The Forge keeps films that don’t merely warn, but expose the mechanism of the wanting. *Seconds* is built like an autopsy performed on a wish.
 Remove the era, the style, even the thriller skin—what remains is a durable structure about identity, consent, and the violence hidden inside “starting over.”

 🔥 WHAT MAKES IT FORGE MATERIAL?